Dubai Expat Apartments: A Guide to Renting

 For Families:

-• Al Barsha, Mirdif, Arabian Ranches – Great schools, parks, and calm communities
+• Al Barsha, Mirdif, Arabian Ranches – Great schools, parks, and calm communities.
+These neighborhoods also offer a variety of nurseries and early childhood education options, making them ideal for families with young children.

 For Working Professionals: